Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique

-As an alternative method, photometric redshift measurement has been implemented for sources like gamma-ray bursts (GRBs) \citep{tagliaferri2005grb, 2011Kruhler}.
-Photons from blazar interact with the neutral hydrogen along the line of sight, leaving two characteristic dropouts at rest wavelength bluewards of 912$\text{\AA}$ (Lyman limit) and 1216$\text{\AA}$ (Ly$\alpha$ forest).
+As an alternative method, the photometric redshift measurement has been implemented for sources like gamma-ray bursts (GRBs) \citep{tagliaferri2005grb, 2011Kruhler}.
+Photons from blazars interact with the neutral hydrogen along the line of sight, leaving two characteristic dropouts at rest wavelength bluewards of 912$\text{\AA}$ (Lyman limit) and 1216$\text{\AA}$ (Ly$\alpha$ forest).
 The position and the depth of the absorption features are dependent on the distance.
-Therefore, photometric measurement of the dropouts can be utilized to determine the redshift. \cite{Rau2012} has implemented this technique using simultaneous multi-band photometric data from {\it Swift}/UVOT \citep{roming2005swift} and Gamma-ray burst Optical/NearInfrared Detector (GROND, \cite{greiner2007grond}).
+Therefore, fitting the dropouts with SED templates can estimate the redshift. \cite{Rau2012} has implemented this technique using simultaneous multi-band photometric data from {\it Swift}/UVOT \citep{roming2005swift} and Gamma-ray burst Optical/NearInfrared Detector (GROND, \citealt{greiner2007grond}).
 The data are fitted to a list of SED templates to obtain the photometric redshift for a sample of 103 blazars from the Second LAT AGN Catalog (2LAC; \citealt{ackermannSecondCatalogActive2011}), which yielded six new high-$z$ ($z>1.3$) BL Lacs.
-Except for simultaneous observations, the continued Photo-$z$ campaign \citep{kaur2017, kaur2018, Rajagopal_2020, sheng2024revealing} has discovered 13 more new high-$z$ BL Lacs following the same method.
+The continued Photo-$z$ campaign has discovered 13 more new high-$z$ BL Lacs following the same method \citep{kaur2017, kaur2018, Rajagopal_2020, sheng2024revealing}.